#

 NC Protect can also be implemented without significantly changing the way your users access their data.
 It augments traditional data security by acting as an additional layer of protection between the user and the data.
 There is no additional software to install on your devices, no need to move files to a new platform, or any requirement to change user permissions.
 NC Protect is simple to set up, quick to deploy and adaptable to organizations of various sizes and complexities.

-NC Protect supports a broad scope of Microsoft content management and collaboration platforms, including Microsoft 365, SharePoint Online, Teams, OneDrive and Exchange, as well as on-premises data stored on File Servers and SharePoint.
+NC Protect supports a broad scope of Microsoft content management and collaboration platforms, including Microsoft 365, SharePoint Online, Teams and Exchange, as well as on-premises data stored on File Servers and SharePoint.
 With broad coverage of data repositories and supported files, NC Protect can reduce administrative overhead too.
 A single security policy can enforce the protection of sensitive data across multiple applications, file formats and access scenarios.

 Avoid Data Security Complacency with these Five Simple Steps